-Interviewing for an accounting position requires a firm understanding of the accounting function within an organization.
-Whether interviewing with a public accounting firm or with a business directly, the hiring manager is going to test core competencies through behavioral interview questions and domain knowledge of the accounting function and the accounting process through questions that qualify the candidate.
+Looking for accounting interview questions and answers?
+Interviewing for an accounting position requires a firm understanding of an organization's accounting function.
+And whether interviewing with a public accounting firm.
+Or with a business directly.
+The hiring manager is going to test core competencies through behavioral interview questions.
+And domain knowledge of the accounting function or the accounting process.
+All through questions that qualify the candidate.

 An accounting interview process is similar to any other job interview.
 A hiring manager or accountant will perform the interview.
 The interviewer will sit with the candidate for anywhere from 30 minutes to one hour.
-And ask a number of questions that address the requirements of the accounting role.
+And ask several questions that address the requirements of the accounting role.

 Some roles that these interview questions are applicable for are:

 - Accounts Receivable Clerk